D. Dropping Courses

 b.
 In courses where the final grade is based in part on term work such as, but not limited to, essays, reports, assignments, projects including group work, problem solving, tests including mid-term examinations, seminar presentation and/or participation, attendance, students are entitled to receive feedback on the portion of this work completed prior to the deadline for withdrawal from courses without academic penalty.
 Such feedback normally will include, but is not limited to, the instructor’s evaluation of the students’ work.
 Students also are entitled to consult with the course instructor and/or their advisor to obtain feedback on their performance in a course and are encouraged to do so before withdrawing from a course after the second Friday of classes.

 iv.
 After the second Friday of classes, students may withdraw from courses without academic penalty at any time up to and including the deadlines as set out in the Undergraduate Calendar of Academic Dates approved annually by the Senates.
+Students remain subject to Regulation VIII (Academic Offences) for course work submitted by the student prior to their request to withdraw.

 v.
 The last date to withdraw without academic penalty from courses of duration shorter or longer than the usual one term or full-year period is the point where approximately two-thirds of the course time has elapsed.